Dre Campbell Farm

 6. Blossom End Rot

-This condition occurs mainly in tomato plants and is caused by calcium deficiency.
-It can happen with uneven soil moisture levels and the plant not taking up enough water and calcium.
+This condition primarily affects tomato plants and is caused by a calcium deficiency.
+It can occur with uneven soil moisture levels, as the plants may not be absorbing enough water and calcium.

-To help fix blossom end rot, ensure your soil doesn’t dry out or get too much water.
+To help prevent blossom end rot, ensure your soil doesn’t dry out or become too waterlogged.

 You can also add crushed eggshells to the soil.
 They will supply your plants with calcium.